-Ice Cream Sandwich increases its share of Android devices to 20.9 percent, Jelly Bean at 1.2 percentAlex Wagner - Deputy Managing Editor, News Desk
+Ice Cream Sandwich increases its share of Android devices to 20.9 percent, Jelly Bean at 1.2 percentAlex Wagner - Editorial Director of News and Content

 Google has updated the official Android distribution numbers on its developer website, meaning it's time for us to get a fresh idea of just how many users are currently using each dessert-flavored version of the OS.
 Starting with the most recent, Android 4.1 Jelly Bean was present on 1.2 percent of devices that accessed Google Play within a 14-day period ending on September 4.
 That's an increase from 0.8 percent last month, likely thanks at least in part to continued sales of the Nexus 7 and Galaxy Nexus.
 Android 4.0 Ice Cream Sandwich saw a jump as well, moving from 15.9 percent in August to 20.9 percent in September.